by David J. Manura, (c) Scientific Instrument Services, Inc. 2004

 The Modify function

-We've looked fairly extensively at how the "View" function is used to view the results of a SIMION simulation.
-The question we now turn to is how to define electrode geometries with the "Modify" function.
-This is a large subject in its own right (Chapter 5 and Appendix J of the printed manual discuss this in detail).
-Here however, we'll look at how the Einzel lens geometry was defined and then look at a slightly more complicated example just to provide the reader a general idea of how electrode geometries are defined in SIMION.
+We’ve looked fairly extensively at how the View function is used to view the results of a SIMION simulation.
+The question we now turn to is how to define electrode geometries with the Modify function.
+This is a large subject in its own right (Chapter 5 and Appendix I of the SIMION 8.0/8.1 printed manual discuss this in detail).
+Here, however, we’ll look at how the Einzel lens geometry was defined and then look at a slightly more complicated example just to provide the reader a general idea of how electrode geometries are defined in SIMION.

-We're now back into the Main Menu.
-The Einzel example is still loaded, however, and notice that "Einzel.pa0" displays the right side of the screen.
+We’re now back in the Main Menu.
+The Einzel example is still loaded, however, and notice that einzel.pa0 displays the right side of the screen.

-"Einzel.pa0" is the name of your refined potential array.
-It contains the potentials of each electrode point and (because it's refined) the potentials of the non-electrode points solved via the Laplace equation (via the "Refine" function).
-Notice also that "Einzel.pa0" is selected.
-To modify the selected potential array, click the "Modify" button.
-(Sidenote: If you were really going to modify this geometry, you would have loaded the unrefined "Einzel.pa#" file so that your changes would be preserved after subsequently refining, but we'll ignore this point for now.)
+einzel.pa0 is the name of your refined potential array.
+It contains the potentials of each electrode point and (because it was refined via the Refine function) the potentials of the non-electrode points solved via the Laplace equation.
+Notice also that einzel.pa0 is selected.
+To modify the selected potential array, click the Modify button.
+Ignore the warning about “einzel.pa0 is a base solution file” (just press OK).
+(Sidenote: If you were really going to modify this geometry, you would heed this warning and instead load the unrefined einzel.pa# file so that your changes would be preserved after subsequently refining, but we’ll ignore this point for now.)

-Notice also that "Cylind" is selected.
+Notice also that cylindrical is displayed at top.
 This indicates that your electrode geometry is generated by rotating the displayed bitmap pattern according to cylindrical symmetry around the x axis.
-This forms the three-concentric cylinders you saw before in the "View" function.
+This forms the three-concentric cylinders you saw before in the View function.
 The example could have instead defined the geometry as a full 3-D array of pixels with no symmetry.
-However, when subsequently refining your potential array, it is computationally simpler (and more precise) to take advantage of the symmetry in your system.
+However, it can be computationally simpler (and more precise) to take advantage of any symmetry in your system.

 In case of 3D geometries, you can view various cross-sections using the XY, ZY, and ZY buttons or view a 3D isometric view with the XYZ button.
-When in a 2D cross-sectional view, you can scroll through each corss-sectional layer by scrolling value in the blue "Z=" box near the upper left of the screen using your right and left mouse buttons.
+When in a 2D cross-sectional view, you can scroll through each cross-sectional layer by scrolling value in Layer Z= box on the far right of the window.

 Geometry files

 As mentioned above, one way to draw geometries is to use the GUI editor features in the Modify function.
-The second major way of creating geometries, and the one often used for more complex examples due to its greater flexibility, is what SIMION calls "geometry files."
-Let's look at one example created from a geometry file:
+There are various other ways such as CAD import noted in Geometry Input Methods.
+Another major way of creating geometries, and the one often used for complex examples due to its great flexibility, is what SIMION calls “geometry files.”
+Let’s look at one example created from a geometry file:

 This potential array consists of three parts.
 On the left, there is a plate with a hole in the center.
 In the middle is a dynode consisting of three sides of a box.
 On the right is a detector.
 Although hidden in this view, the detector consists of two concentric solid cylinders stacked together.
 The front cylinder (near the plate and which forms the detective surface) has a cone shape cut out of it.
 The back cylinder is held at ground potential.